Corbanistan/BMW-N54-Tuning-Resources/README.md

+**NOTE: My N54 BMW is no longer with me, meaning I won't be working on this repo or N54 tuning anymore unless I buy another.
+So unfortunately, I'm declaring this repo NO LONGER MAINTAINED.
+MHD updates or community developments could change the usability of the files in this repo.
+I had big plans for this repo but the loss of my BMW was sudden and I don't have the time to keep up with N54 developments unless I have one in my garage.
+Thank you to everyone involved in the N54 tuning community, especially those listed below in the credits.
+This repo will be kept up here for public use and to help owners who want to get more out of this platform.**

 **NOTE: Be careful choosing which files to use.
 There are changes with MHD 3.0+, and you need to use the correct XDF.
 If you need files for older versions, go to the "Legacy" folder.
 I will not be updating any legacy files from here on out.**

 # BMW N54 Tuning Resources